Simeon Jakovlevič: Biography

 On 9 December 2013, he was relieved of his position as Locum Tenens, and replaced by Metropolitan Rastislav.
 On 11 January 2014, Rastislav was elected as the new primate of the Czech and Slovak Orthodox Church, which was recognized by some Eastern Orthodox churches including the Russian Orthodox Church.
-However, the Ecumenical Patriarchate of Constantinople still considers the position as vacant, and Simeon as the current Locum Tenens.
+However, the Ecumenical Patriarchate of Constantinople still considers the position as vacant, and – until his death – still considered Simeon as the current Locum Tenens.

 In early March 2014, negotiations were held in the patriarchal residence of Constantinople in Phanar between Archbishop Simeon, Archbishop Rastislav, Bishops George and Joachim, but the dialogue was unsuccessful.

+Archbishop Simeon died on 19 March 2024, at the age of 98.